MLB Trade Rumors: Yankees Get Brandon Drury, Diamondbacks Get Steven Souza In Three-Team Deal Per ‘AZ Central’

 — azcentral sports (@azcsports) February 20, 2018

 In particular, the New York Yankees have now added a low-cost player in Drury who could play at either second or third base.
 The Yankees apparently feel he has a high ceiling still in terms of talent and that he’ll be a good fit for them at the third base position.
-Drury has been in the league since 2015 with Arizona and put up his best numbers in 2016 with a .282 batting average, 130 hits, 53 RBI, and 16 home runs.
-In the past season, he hit .267 with 13 home runs and 63 RBI.
+Drury has been in the league since 2015 with Arizona and put up his best numbers in 2016 with a.282 batting average, 130 hits, 53 RBI, and 16 home runs.
+In the past season, he hit.267 with 13 home runs and 63 RBI.

 The Diamondbacks also picked up a great bat in Brandon Souza after recently losing J.D.
 Martinez to the Red Sox.
-The 29-year-old hit .239 with 21 doubles and 30 home runs last season.
+The 29-year-old hit.239 with 21 doubles and 30 home runs last season.
 Souza isn’t expected to replace Martinez in terms of his skills but should be a great potential candidate for long-term status with the team.

 #MLBTonight discusses the reported three-way trade. pic.twitter.com/9kYVIi4eNF